AngelEsquit/command-line-clue/game/notebook.md

 - and so on...

+Investigation Update:

+Through the window, you spot movement in the direction of the offices.

+Remember: Use 'cd "offices"' to follow this lead.

 *Use this space to record your findings and deductions...*

 Location of the crime is still unknown - the room must have been empty when it happened...